Map of the property, access rules, irrigation, water rights, and useful local resources.

 Water rights for Griffin Ranch are administered jointly between the two HOAs under the Joint Operating & Irrigation Agreement.
 A detailed summary of priority dates, points of diversion, and decreed amounts is being compiled for this page.

-In the meantime, owners with specific water rights questions should contact Joint Operations directly, or look up the property's records on the Idaho Department of Water Resources website.
+In the meantime, owners with specific water rights questions should contact the board directly, or look up the property's records on the Idaho Department of Water Resources website.

 · Idaho DWR Water Right Search: research.idwr.idaho.gov